33 Profitable Businesses To Start With 50k in Kenya

 Do your research on where you can access stock near your business.
 It will be an added advantage if you are in a position to produce the groceries on your farm.

 Take, for example, the maize farmers selling a bag of dry maize at 5k.
-Therefore, if your land is near water, you can 0lant groceries and sell them.
+Therefore, if your land has water, you can plant groceries and sell them.

-You can invest 50k in seeds, chemicals, fertilisers, and labor.
+You can invest 50k in seeds, chemicals, fertilizers, and labor.
 Afterward, you can sell your produce at a profit.

 7. A Mali mali shop